Send the link below via email or IMCopy

 Alternatives - what should have happened

-me?
-Think like the writer Critique and evaluate All topics are led by classic and modern novels and stories.
+All topics are led by classic and modern novels and stories.
 A wide range of genre has been planned from nursery to year six to ensure pupils experience the best possible texts, characters and settings.
 Obviously, this all helps pupils to develop their writing skills at a quicker pace.
-YSGOL GYNRADD PENYGAWSI

-To help parents understand the emphasis that we put on reading in our school and why.
+To help parents understand the process of teaching reading in our school.

-To show you some of the different types of reading activities we do in school.
+To show you some of the different types of reading activities we do in school in different year groups.

 The Golden Rules